-Some people with autism have difficulty processing intense, multiple sensory experiences at once.
+Wonder what it’s like to have Sensory Processing difficulties?
+This wonderful animation provides some insight: Many autistic individuals have difficulty processing intense, multiple sensory experiences at once.
 The following animation gives the viewer a glimpse into sensory overload, and how often our sensory experiences intertwine in everyday life.
 Created as part of Mark Jonathan Harris’ and Marhsa Kinder’s “Interacting with Autism.”

 Director and Animator: